hapax/hapax.github.io/assets/unitary-orbits.md

 W_d = \left\{(p_1, \ldots, p_d) : \sum_{i=1}^d p_i = 1, p_i \geq 0\right\}.
 $$

-It is almost as if we have taken the simplex and modded out by its symmetry group, $S_d$, and indeed, the volume is reduced by $d!$.
+This is almost like quotienting the simplex by its symmetry group, $S_d$, and indeed, the volume is reduced by $d!$.
-But elements of $W_d$ are stabilised by subgroups of $S_d$ in a way that precisely mirrors the corresponding unitary orbit.
+But there are literal "edge cases", stabilised by subgroups of $S_d$ in a way that precisely mirrors the corresponding unitary orbit.
 In general, if a point in $W_d$ is stabilised by $S_{\mu_1} \times
 \cdots \times S_{\mu_K}$, then the corresponding coset structure for